rentruewang/snippets/README.md

 Languages outside Python, C/C++, Java, JS/TS will never make this list.

+Here's a question I ask myself when considering this list: When I start a company, do I want to see this language used?
+If so, put it here.
+Or else no matter how much I love it, it's not going in.

 ## Do you know other languages?

 Yes.
 See my [LinkedIn](https://linkedin.com/in/rentruewang/) page for a full list of languages I know.

 I just feel like other languages are not really worth investing in time and mental resources in actually mastering.

 Instead, I should work on making better technology (architecture, algorithm etc).

 ## You sure you don't want to add language X?